taranis-ai/taranis.ai/content/en/docs/user-stories/_index.md

 # Admin Stories

 ## Word Lists
-An admin wants to use Word Lists to either Filter News Items while collecting, or enhance them with a Bot.
-The admin should be able to import & export a wordlist.
-And use the wordlist based on its designated usage.
-For example to add Tags with the word_list_bot.
+ As an admin of the Taranis tool, I need the ability to utilize Word Lists for filtering news items during collection or enhancing them with a Bot.
+This includes the capability to import and export word lists and apply them based on their designated usage, such as adding tags with the word_list_bot.

 ![wordlist workflow](/docs/word_list_workflow.png)

 ## Configure Sources
-An admin wants to configure OSINT Sources to be gathered.
+As an admin in Taranis, I need to configure OSINT sources to be gathered for intelligence gathering purposes.

 ## Configure Report Types
-An admin wants to configure new Report Types.
+As an admin in Taranis, I need the ability to configure new report types.
 ## Configure Users
-An admin wants to create and delete users.
-They want to ensure they have the necessary access for their task.
+As an admin in Taranis, I need to manage user accounts by creating and deleting users, ensuring they have the necessary access for their tasks.

 ## Configure ACLs and roles
-An admin wants to define which permissions each role has.
+As an admin user of the Taranis tool, I need to configure Access Control Lists (ACLs) and roles to define permissions for each role.
+This allows me to effectively manage user permissions, control access to sensitive information, and maintain compliance with organizational policies and regulations.